ragnor-rs/mvp-sandbox/README.md

 This application has two dagger2 scopes.
 One is common scope which is implemented by creating component in Application.class.
 And the other one is handled manually by creating and destroying components for current view via ComponentCache.

-Service in terms of this application is a data handler.
-There's two base classes:
-BaseService interface - makes nested classes implement all the logic AbstractBaseService - extends BaseService and implements async save methods by wrapping sync save methods in Observables

-By implementing BaseService (or extending AbstractBaseService) you can add your own data provider (f.e. in memory cache) to access it via injection it have to be registered in SandboxModule